la2050/archive/_projects/2015/the-moving-museum-los-angeles.md

   How do you plan to use these resources to make change?
 Implement a pilot or new project: '1' How do you plan to use these resources to make change?
 Expand a pilot or a program: '0' How do you plan to use these resources to make change?
-Mobilize for systems change: '1' How did you hear about this challenge?: Online search How do you plan to use these resources to make change?
+Mobilize for systems change: '1' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '1' How do you plan to use these resources to make change?
 Implement and track policy: '0' How do you plan to use these resources to make change?
 Other: '0' How do you plan to use these resources to make change?
 Specifics: ''